mathewsrc/generativeai-questions-and-answers-app/docs/network.md

   # Allows incoming TCP traffic on port 443 from the IP addresses in
   # the CIDR block specified by var.# aws_vpc_cidr_block.
+  # The security group attached to the VPC endpoint must allow incoming
+  # connections on TCP port 443 from the private subnet of the VPC.
   ingress {
     protocol    = "tcp"
     from_port   = 443 # Allow port 443 (HTTPS)